bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 01:11:31

-Yeah, I you know you're up.
+Yeah, I, you're up.
 Thank you.

 Rijndael: 01:11:35

 Thanks James for bringing this up.
 Just today I got an LN-Symmetry channel close onto Signet by the way.
-So, you know, show that later.
+So, show that later.
 So these soft forks are all aimed at very specific use cases, improving things we have today, right?
 We have channels today, like Lightning channels, we can make them better with APO.
 We have vaults today, but we can make them better with `OP_VAULT`.